cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

 # How to Set Up Git Bash with Pseudo Console Support on Windows

+First of all, try opening Git Bash and entering `wsl` (you must have installed wsl).
+If it hangs, then follow the rest of this tutorial.
+If it does not hang, you do not need to follow this tutorial since you already have Pseudo Console Support.

+If you already have Git Bash installed, then uninstall it one of several ways.

+If you installed Git with `choco`, then do `choco uninstall git` and `choco uninstall git.install`.

-If you already have Git Bash installed, then uninstall it by hitting the Windows key, searching for `Add or remove programs`, searching for `Git`, clicking on it, then clicking `Uninstall` and completing the uninstallation wizard.
+If you did not install Git with `choco` and you instead used the installer wizard from the Git website, then press the Windows key, searching for `Add or remove programs`, searching for `Git`, clicking on it, then clicking `Uninstall` and completing the uninstallation wizard.